phadd062/phadd062/README.md

 My name is Peter Haddad and I recently graduated with a Bachelor of Applied Science - BASc in Computer Engineering from the University of Ottawa.

-- 🔭 I’m currently working on an [Angular Application](https://github.com/phadd062/Angular-Project)
+- 🔭 I’m currently working on an [Angular Application](https://github.com/phadd062/Angular-Project).
-- 🥅 My goal this year is to contribute to Open Source projects
+- 🥅 My goal this year is to contribute to Open Source projects.
-- 👨‍💻 Actively looking for developer positions
+- 👨‍💻 Actively looking for developer positions.

 **Languages and Tools:**
 <details>